Tragedy of the commons: Structural factors

 Hardin stated in his analysis of the tragedy of the commons that "Freedom in a commons brings ruin to all."
 One of the proposed solutions is to appoint a leader to regulate access to the common.
 Groups are more likely to endorse a leader when a common resource is being depleted and when managing a common resource is perceived as a difficult task.
 Groups prefer leaders who are elected, democratic, and prototypical of the group, and these leader types are more successful in enforcing cooperation.
 A general aversion to autocratic leadership exists, although it may be an effective solution, possibly because of the fear of power abuse and corruption.

 The provision of rewards and punishments may also be effective in preserving common resources.
 Selective punishments for overuse can be effective in promoting domestic water and energy conservation – for example, through installing water and electricity meters in houses.
 Selective rewards work, provided that they are open to everyone.
-An experimental carpool lane in the Netherlands failed because car commuters did not feel they were able to organize a carpool.
+An experimental carpool lane in the Netherlands failed because car commuters did not feel they were able to organise a carpool.
 The rewards do not have to be tangible.
 In Canada, utilities considered putting "smiley faces" on electricity bills of customers below the average consumption of that customer's neighborhood.